somnambulist-tech/web-api-skeleton/readme.md

 have its own controllers, form requests and transformers.
 If a particular version does not change one output, you could re-use a previous version if needs be.

-FormRequests are a concept from Laravel where you can type hint a validate request object that will ensure that the request contains the data defined in the rules.
+FormRequests are a concept from Laravel where you can type hint a validated request object that will ensure that the request contains the data defined in the rules.
 It provides a somewhat cleaner setup to the Symfony Form library, that can be rather complex to deal with.
 Using this library is entirely optional.
-See [Form Request Bundle](https://github.com/adamsafr/form-request-bundle) for more details.
+See [Form Request Bundle](https://github.com/somnambulist-tech/form-request-bundle) for more details.

 For controllers it is best to group then around an aggregate root e.g. there is a User aggregate, so there would be a `Users` folder in the `src/Delivery/Api/V1` folder.
 Within this folder you could